breatheco-de/installing-ollama/README.md

 ---
 title: "A Complete Guide to Installing Ollama and OpenWebUI Locally"
 date: 2024-11-26
-description: "A complete guide to installing Ollama and OpenWebUI locally on your device."
+description: "A step-by-step guide to installing Ollama and OpenWebUI locally on your device.
+Learn how to set up and run large language models like Llama 3.2, ensuring privacy, flexibility, and offline access.
+Follow simple instructions to install Docker, configure Ollama, and interact with models through OpenWebUI's powerful interface."
 tags: ["generative-ai", "llm", "ollama", "openwebui"]

 ---